electronicarts/helmci/README.md

 - `enter`: From installations, show commands for the selected item.
 - `pg up`/`pg down`: Scroll the details pane up/down.
 - `left`/`right` scroll the details pane left/right.

+Edit the `./example/helm-values/envs/dev/dev-cluster/config.yaml` file and insert the context of an available cluster.

 Run commands such as: